HO-COOH/SugarPP/README.md

 Alternatively, see [generated doxygen document here.](https://ho-cooh.github.io/SugarPPDoc/html/index.html)
 ## Requirements
-SugarPP uses various C++17 language features thus requires a C++17 compatible compiler to use.
+SugarPP uses various C++17 language features; thus, it requires a C++17 compatible compiler to use.

-**GCC 10.1 and older has [a known bug](https://stackoverflow.com/questions/64158484/ambiguous-call-after-adding-a-template-parameter-that-has-a-default-type), which causes issues on the overload resolution of ``detail::when_impl``, consider upgrade to GCC 10.2 or newer**
+**GCC 10.1 and older has [a known bug](https://stackoverflow.com/questions/64158484/ambiguous-call-after-adding-a-template-parameter-that-has-a-default-type), which causes issues on the overload resolution of ``detail::when_impl``; consider upgrading to GCC 10.2 or newer**

 Tested with:
 - GCC 10.2